Project Sheet : project management tool to centralize all key information

 Thanks to Board, Klaxoon’s collaborative virtual whiteboard with built-in videoconferencing, the Lesaffre teams were able to prepare a global SAP deployment mapping synchronously.
 Because it can be shared by everyone and accessed at any time, the Board centralizes all the discussions and actions without losing any information.

 Peter also notes that this project was an opportunity to make different departments in the group work cross-functionally, including IT and HR teams.
 To organize their support during the deployment, HR managers took the initiative to use templates - ready-to-use Board models all based on proven methodologies.
 This way, the on-site teams were able to share their ideas, and any obstacles they might encounter too, in a specific workspace.

-In addition to internal projects, Klaxoon’s Workshop Platform enabled Peter and the Lesaffre teams to effectively manage a situation involving clients, once again on an international level.
+In addition to internal projects, Klaxoon’s visual platform enabled Peter and the Lesaffre teams to effectively manage a situation involving clients, once again on an international level.

 During lockdown, the Lesaffre Group planned the launch of a new product in Croatia.
 Sales representatives, who used to go there in person to spread the word about it to local customers, had to acknowledge that this time, it would be impossible to promote it directly on site.
 That’s when the local marketing team came up with the idea of launching full-scale new product testing, organized using Klaxoon tools.

 In this context, Peter notes that, “with very few resources, they managed to set up a real program”.
 Product samples were shipped to clients in Croatia, then the team held a webinar on a Klaxoon Board to explain to them how to use the product.

 After that, they sent a Survey to collect consolidated client feedback, and the first findings when using the product.
 And finally, a second webinar on Board brought together Lesaffre clients and marketing and sales representatives, to discuss their uses “very transparently and openly”.